groupvine/gv-doc/6-delivery/1-delivMissing.md

 Click View email archive on your **Home** page.
 Locate an email you have previously sent and click on its Stats icon ( ).
 If you have delivery failures, click the link "X Email Address Delivery Failures and Delays".
-The two possible errors are "bounced” and “delayed”.
+The two possible errors are "bounced" and "delayed".

 After you have completed the above steps please identify which scenarios match your current situation and scroll down to get answers.

 Scenarios:

-I’m seeing “bounced” or “delayed” for one or more recipients in the list of delivery failures and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
+I’m seeing "bounced" or "delayed" for one or more recipients in the list of delivery failures and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
 In this case you may find a number of recipients with addresses in the same domain (eg. xxx@k-5school.us) which are bouncing or being delayed or there could be no errors for these addresses but a number of people are reporting not receiving your email.
 Members with an email address from one of the Email Service Providers (eg. Gmail, Yahoo, AOL, etc). are reporting they are not receiving my emails.
 Members with an email address from Hotmail (including Administrators or Editors) are not receiving their own emails when it’s sent from their Hotmail address.
 Members with an email address from AOL (including Administrators or Editors) are not receiving their own emails when it’s sent from their AOL address.

-Scenario 1: I’m seeing “bounced” or “delayed” for one or more recipients in the list of delivery failures and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
+Scenario 1: I’m seeing "bounced” or "delayed” for one or more recipients in the list of delivery failures and they do NOT have an email address from one of the big Email Service Providers (eg. Gmail, Yahoo, AOL, or Hotmail).
 In this case you may find a number of recipients with addresses in the same domain (eg. xxx@k-5school.us) which are bouncing or being delayed or there could be no errors for these addresses but a number of people are reporting not receiving your email.

 If you’re sure the email address for your recipient is valid then their organization’s email server is probably bouncing or delaying email from GroupVine due to the organization’s email security settings.
 Please contact the IT department and ask them to investigate how their mail server is handling incoming email from the groupvine.com web domain.
 Most likely they need to whitelist the GroupVine email server IP addresses listed below to their safe senders or exception list to allow your emails to be forwarded along to the recipients.